hartk1213/MISC/3D-Printing/PCBs/Afterburner_Toolhead_PCB/README.md

  - 2 Pin Microfit 3.0 for the heater
  - 0402 pkg thermistor to be used as a chamber temperature
  - 14 Pin Microfit 3.0 for the main connector back to the MCU
+ - I used 18awg for 24v, GND, and HE0 and 24awg for everything else

 This board was designed to make wiring the toolhead a bit easier, to help get rid of some of the crimps needs on these wires.